tanmaster/EVM-Simulator/docs/basics.md

 Specifies how much gas to send alongside a transaction.
 ### Program Counter
 The program counter shows how far the execution of a transaction is.
-It points to the bytecode instruction of a contracts' code that is currently being executed.
+It points to the bytecode instruction of a contract's code that is currently being executed.
 ## EVM-Simulator GUI
 ![Screenshot of EVM-Simulator](screenshot_ubuntu.png?raw=true "EVM-Simulator on Ubuntu")
 ### Opcodes Table
-Shows the contracts' entire code, alongside the mnemonic name and gas cost estimate inside a table.
+Shows the contract's entire code, alongside the mnemonic name and gas cost estimate inside a table.
 ### Stack Table
 Shows the stack of the current execution context.
 Since the EVM is a stack machine, and most opcodes interact with the stack in a certain way, the relevant stuff is most likely to happen here.
 ### Memory Table
 Shows the memory of the current execution context.
-The memory is a separate area in which a contract can read and write data during a transactions' execution data, however the memory's content is not persisted.
+The memory is a separate area in which a contract can read and write data during a transaction's execution data, however the memory's content is not persisted.
 ### Storage Table
 The storage of the currently shown contract.
 Note that storage slots are only watched at (and shown in the table) after their first occurrence in a computation.
-Until that point every slots' value is assumed to be zero.
+Until that point every slot's value is assumed to be zero.
 ### Used Addresses Table
 Shows the currently used addresses and whether they're an account or a contract.